0%

 Understanding Spain's Rental Registration Number (NRA) and Single Tourist Rental Registry: A Guide for Property Owners

-If you’re renting out a property in Spain for short-term stays—be it a cosy apartment in Torremolinos or a countryside villa—it’s essential to be aware of the new regulatory changes.
+If you’re renting out a property in Spain for short-term stays—be it a cosy apartment in Malaga or a countryside villa in Granada—it’s essential to be aware of the new regulatory changes.
 Once again, the goalposts are being moved to reduce the number of tourist rentals in Spain and also to reduce the number of illegal ones.
-The latest system is the Single Tourist Rental Registry.
+The latest system is the Single Tourist Rental Registry or Rental Registration Number.

-Starting July 1, 2025, Spain requires all short-term rental properties to obtain a Rental Registration Number (Número de Registro de Alquiler, or NRA) to advertise and operate legally.
+Starting July 1, 2025, Spain requires all short-term rental properties to obtain a Rental Registration Number (Número de Registro de Alquiler, or NRA) on the Registro Único Digital to advertise and operate legally.
 This guide will walk you through the essentials of the NRA, its significance, and the steps needed to be compliant.
+Contact us if your rental property is in Andalucía and you want us to apply for the new NRA for you.

 What is a Rental Registration Number (NRA)?